n8design/htwoo/packages/htwoo-patterns/README.md

 # @n8d/htwoo-patterns

 Pattern library for the [hTWOo design system](https://lab.n8d.studio/htwoo/).
-This package contains exported Handlebars templates, data files, and images from htwoo-core for use in Pattern Lab projects.
+This package contains the Handlebars templates, data files, Handlebars helpers and images from htwoo-core, for use in style guide tools such as Pattern Lab and Pattern Dump.

 ## Overview